top of page

 Systematic cataloging of flora, fungi, avian activity, and ecological interactions to establish a long-term observational dataset.

-• Protection, restoration, and long-term stabilization of the land
+• Protection, restoration, and long-term stabilization of native cloud forest systems

 • Biodiversity inventory, fungal network documentation, and cloud water monitoring initiatives

-• Development of community-centered conservation and educational models
+• Development of community-centered conservation and educational programs

 bottom of page